pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "It may be that the ability to know the necessity for help, to know how to look for that help, and then, most importantly, how to ask for it, is one of the primary transformative dynamics that allows us to emancipate ourselves into each new epoch of our lives."
 --David Whyte, *Help*

+"Seeing at last the star you did not know you were following"
+-David Whyte

 "The men ask me questions like, 'How would you calculate the number of people who work for the United States Postal Service?' and 'How would you describe the internet to a medieval farmer?' and 'What is the hardest thing you've ever done?'
 They tell me to stand in front of the whiteboard and diagram my responses.
 These questions are self-conscious and infuriating, but it only serves to fuel me.
 I want to impress; I refuse to be discouraged by their self-importance.
 Here is a character flaw, my industry origin story: I have always responded positively to negging."
 ...
 "My third interview is with the technical cofounder.
 He enters the conference room in a crisp blue button-down, looking confidently unprepared.
 He tells me--apologetically--that he hasn't done many interviews before, and as such he doesn't have a ton of questions to ask me.
 Nonetheless, the office manager slated an hour for our conversation.
 This seems OK: I figure we will talk about the company, I will ask routine follow-up questions, and at four they will let me out for the day, like a middle school student, and the city will absorb me and my private errors.
 Then he tells me that his girlfriend is applying to law school and he's been helping her prep.
 So instead of a conventional interview, he's just going to have me take a section of the LSAT.
 I search his face to see if he's kidding."